About 85 percent of

 - are between 20 and 60 years of age

 - have a stable weight

 - have minimal skin laxity, or looseness

-Cellfina side effects
+Common side effects include:

 - minor pain

 Cellfina is a nonsurgical, minimally invasive procedure that doesn’t require general anesthesia.
-Because of this, there is limited downtime associated with the procedure.
-You will most likely be able to drive home and can resume normal activities after 24 hours.
+There is limited downtime associated with the procedure.